chrbirks/dev_env/README.md

 ## Shortcuts
 ### Navigation
-These shortcuts are a mix of native vi and spacemacs shortcuts.
+These shortcuts are a mix of native vi and spacemacs shortcuts, some of which requires certain packages or layers to be installed.

 | Shortcut | Description |
 | -------- | ----------- |